caarlosdlg/Monkey-space-SiwftUI-Game-/README.md

 ## Installation

 1. Clone this repository
-2. Open `AnimatedBearSwift.xcodeproj` in Xcode
+2. Open `MonkeySpaceSwift.xcodeproj` in Xcode
 3. Build and run the project on your simulator or device

 ## Usage

-The app demonstrates various SwiftUI animation capabilities through an interactive bear character:
+The app features a monkey character that interacts with the game world through various gestures:

-- Tap the bear to trigger animations
+- Tap to make the monkey jump and dodge UFOs
-- Swipe gestures for different interactions
+- Swipe gestures for different movements
-- State-based animations
+- Collect bananas to regain health and increase your score
-- Smooth transitions between views
+- As you catch more bananas, the game difficulty increases, introducing more obstacles

 ## Technologies Used